Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Introduction

 \subsection{Notation and definition}

-We will consider two types of settings in the paper.
-In the first setting we consider a longitudinal study without treatment, and in the second one with treatment.
+We will consider two settings in the paper.
+In the first setting we consider a longitudinal study without treatment, and in the second one with a sequentially randomized treatment.
 The first setting will be used to explain bias incurred by the inclusion of endogenous covariates in random effects models, as this issue also occurs without treatment and is easier to explain there.
-The second setting involves time varying treatment; thus it's relevant to data from MRTs.
-We will consider assumptions that allow valid estimation under the second setting.
+The second setting involves time-varying treatment that is sequentially randomized; thus it's relevant to data from MRTs.
+We will see that randomized treatment assignment in MRT does not necessarily alleviate the biases resulting from the inclusion of endogenous time-varying covariates in LMMs.
+We will consider assumptions that allow valid estimation under this second setting.
 The setting under consideration will be clear from the context.